 Connecticut College is a private, highly selective institution with a demonstrated commitment to outstanding faculty teaching and research.
 We recognize that intellectual vitality and diversity are inseparable.
 The College seeks creative scholars excited about working in a liberal arts setting, with its strong focus on engaged teaching, participation in shared governance, and active involvement in an institution-wide advancement of diversity, equity, and inclusion.
-AA/EEO.
+AA/EOE

 Tenure-track faculty members teach a 3-2 load (2-2 in the first year).
 In addition to providing ongoing strong support for teaching and research, the College offers the following resources for pre-tenured faculty: a supplementary research fund and a semester’s sabbatical at full salary after a successful third-year review.
-(For additional information on faculty resources, see http://www.conncoll.edu/employment/facultyresources/).
+(For additional information on faculty resources, see Faculty Resources).

-Connecticut College requires employees to be fully vaccinated for COVID-19 and new employees must present their COVID-19 vaccination record to Human Resources prior to the first day of employment.
+Connecticut College requires employees to be fully vaccinated and have received a booster for COVID-19 and new employees must present their COVID-19 vaccination record to Human Resources prior to the first day of employment.
 Individuals who have a medical condition or sincerely held religious beliefs that prevent them from getting the vaccine may confidentially request an exemption through the office of Human Resources.
 Additional COVID-19 safety protocols such as participation in weekly testing will be required of faculty, staff and students who have approved vaccine exemptions.